 Shirazi Salad, a classic Persian salad made with cucumbers, tomatoes, red onion, bell pepper, cilantro, mint, and parsley.
 This Shirazi Salad Recipe is light, refreshing, and works well as a side for most dishes.
 Salad e Shirazi is packed with rich Mediterranean flavors and, with minimal ingredients, comes together in just minutes.
-We are excited to share this recipe with you!
+I am excited to share this recipe with you!
 So, let’s talk a bit about how to make this salad, where it comes from, and some of the health benefits of this recipe.

 Where Does Shirazi Salad Come From?